NiSan4844/Network-Traffic-Analysis-using-Wireshark/README.md

 #### 2. Which user account was used to initiate the RDP connection?

 - The user account used for the RDP session can be found by examining the record labeled **Ignored Unknown Record** when filtering on `tcp.port == 3389`.
-The username is visible in the ASCII output.
+The username is visible in the ASCII output which is `bucky`.

 ### Summary